Inevitabby/notes/cs2600/markdown/05 - Basic Commands.md

 ## On Misc.

 - `history`: Prints command history.
-- `touch`: Change file timestamps.
+- `touch`: Update file timestamps (creates empty file if it doesn't exist).
 - `date`: Print date and time.
 - `echo`: Display command line input to screen.
 - `env`: Print all environment variables.
+- `clear`: Clears the terminal
+- `cal`: Prints calendar for any year and month.
+- `bc`: A calculator

 > **Tip**: You can use `!` to execute commands from history.
 > ```bash